infobsmi/b33s/docs/multi-user/README.md

 "jwt:client_id"
 ```

-Following example shows OpenID users with full programmatic access to a OpenID user-specific directory (their own "home directory") in MinIO.
+Following example shows OpenID users with full programmatic access to a OpenID user-specific directory (their own "home directory") in B33S.

 ```
 {